Mastitis is when your breast becomes swollen, hot and painful.

-- a swollen area on your breast that may feel hot and painful to touch – the area may become red but this can be harder to see if you have darker skin
+- a swollen area on your breast that may feel hot and painful to touch – the area may become red but this can be harder to see if you have black or brown skin

 - a wedge-shaped breast lump or a hard area on your breast